exasol/release-droid/doc/design.md

 #### Validate Pom File Contains Required Plugins for Maven Release
 `dsn~validate-pom-contains-required-plugins-for-maven-release~1`

-RR validates that all plugins required for a Maven release exist.
+RD validates that all plugins required for a Maven release exist.

 Covers: